vovateleport/akka-http-react-empty/README.md

 # spray-react-empty
-Empty spray project with scalajs-react ui on autowire.
+Empty akka-http project with scalajs-react ui on autowire.

 ## How to run
 1. ```sbt```